 The Honors Program Fellowship

-Are you an academically-talented student looking to start college in Fall 2018, if only you could find an exceptional learning environment AND full scholarship support?
+Are you an academically-talented student looking to start college in Fall 2020, if only you could find an exceptional learning environment AND substantial scholarship support?
 The Honors Program Fellowship could be your answer!
-Use the scholarship application button at the top of this page to get started.
+Use the green Apply for Scholarships button on this page beginning October 15, 2019 to get started.
 See benefits and qualifications here or call 216-987-4660 or e-mail Herbert.Mausser@tri-c.edu.

 Coordinated through the Honors Program, the number and variety of Honors courses at Tri-C grow each year.
 The current Honors curriculum covers many subject areas, and includes a number of offering options including regular classroom, Blended Learning, Honors independent study and Honors contracts.
 All Honors offerings are designated by an “H” at the end of the course number (for instance, ENG 101H, MATH 151H or PSY 201H).
 Any Tri-C student who meets the course prerequisite(s) may enroll in an Honors course; membership in the Honors Program is not required.